voborgus/lmru--tech/content/en/values/technology.md

 * When possible applications runs inside containers using container orchestrator.
 * We prefer stateless applications
-* Applications exposes data for analysis and monitoring.
+* Applications exposes telemetry for analysis and monitoring.
 * Requests are traceable.
 * Applications can be scaled horizontally.
 * Applications and databases are replicated and can be sharded.
 * Configuration of applications should be done in environment and not locked in application.
 * System classified for security risks and using appropriate mechanisms.
-* Services provides SLA for  endpoints.
+* Services provides <abbr data-toggle="tooltip" title="Service Level Objective is a goal that service provider wants to reach.
+Google it for details.">SLO</abbr> and controls them.

 #### Practices & rituals:
 distributed tracing, RBAC, encryption, valet